Hi, I'm Isabel

 I am not alone in this

-Although I often felt alone during this confusing transformation (which I later learned is defined as ‘matrescence’), I was assured that my feelings of losing ‘my old self’, being overwhelmed by my new responsibilities, feeling guilty about carving out time for the things that I love, and craving a different lifestyle since ‘my priorities had shifted’ weren’t unique to me in many conversations I started having with other modern moms.
+Although I often felt alone during the beginning of transformation (which I later learned is defined as ‘matrescence’), I was assured that my feelings of losing ‘my old self’, being overwhelmed by my new responsibilities, and craving a different lifestyle since ‘my priorities had shifted’ weren’t unique to me in many conversations I started having with other modern moms.
 These conversations helped me realize what an amazing and special time motherhood is.
 And how grateful I am to experience it.

 What have I learned?

-I’m here to help you navigate this transformative period.
+I’m here to support you in navigating this exciting, transformative period!

 I’d love to meet you and hear what’s on your mind.